experimentarium/times/docs/part-1/07-climate-module.md

  Illustration of the linearization of the CO2 radiative forcing function.
 ```

--   ΔT~low~= deep-ocean temperature increase above pre-industrial level,
+-   $ΔT_{low}$ deep-ocean temperature increase above pre-industrial level,

--   σ~1~= 1-year speed of adjustment parameter for atmospheric
+-   $σ_1$ 1-year speed of adjustment parameter for atmospheric
     > temperature (also known as the lag parameter),

--   σ~2~= coefficient of heat loss from atmosphere to deep oceans,
+-   $σ_2$ coefficient of heat loss from atmosphere to deep oceans,

--   σ~3~ = 1-year coefficient of heat gain by deep oceans,
+-   $σ_3$ 1-year coefficient of heat gain by deep oceans,

--   λ= feedback parameter (climatic retroaction).
-It is customary to
-    > write λ as λ =γ/C~s~, C~s~ being the climate sensitivity
-    > parameter, defined as the change in equilibrium atmospheric
-    > temperature induced by a doubling of CO~2~ concentration.
-In
-    > contrast with most other parameters, the value of C~s~ is highly
-    > uncertain, with a possible range of values from 1^o^C to 10^o^C.
-    > This parameter is therefore a prime candidate for sensitivity
-    > analysis, or for treatment by probabilistic methods such as
-    > stochastic programming.
+-   $λ$ feedback parameter (climatic retroaction).
+It is customary to write $λ$ as $λ =γ/C_s$, $C_s$ being the climate sensitivity parameter, defined as the change in equilibrium atmospheric temperature induced by a doubling of CO~2~ concentration.
+In contrast with most other parameters, the value of $C_s$ is highly uncertain, with a possible range of values from $1^oC$ to $10^oC$.
+This parameter is therefore a prime candidate for sensitivity analysis, or for treatment by probabilistic methods such as stochastic programming.

 For more details on the implementation of the Climate Module in TIMES,
 including parameters, variables, and equations, as represented in the